Osteoporosis Exercises to Build Bone Strength

 - Stair-step machines

 High-impact exercises like running or jumping and activities that may put you at a higher risk of falling should be avoided.

 Weight training exercises strengthen your muscles and can improve balance and flexibility.
 Resistance training works directly to strengthen your core, improving balance, posture and decreasing your risk of falling.

 Muscle strengthening exercises recommended for osteoporosis include:

 - Elastic exercise bands

 - Weight machines

 Balance, posture and functional exercises can also increase your muscle strength and decrease your risk of falls.
 Stretches can also help you maintain good balance and prevent injury.

 Pilates and yoga can help with strength, balance and flexibility; however, certain positions may not be safe for those with fragile bones.

 Joining a fitness and health center can be a great way to start a safe and effective bone-building workout routine.
-Certain facilities, like the Lake Forest and Lindenhurst Health & Fitness Centers offer orthopaedic-specific programs as well.
+Certain facilities, like the Lake Forest Health & Fitness Center, offer orthopaedic-specific programs as well.